 Larned High School Counseling Office is the place to go for help with class schedules, post-secondary school plans, career plans, assistance with personal problems, career information, and scholarship and loan information.
 We have an open door policy and we invite students and their parents to contact us with questions and concerns.
 Students are encouraged to listen to announcements, check the bulletin boards, check school emails and to check in the counselor's office to remain updated on the latest information.

 Testing - State Assessments in English Language Arts, math, social studies, writing (multi-disciplinary) and science will again be administered in the high school.
-The sophomores and juniors will be given the opportunity to take the ASVAB (Armed Service Vocational Aptitude Battery) in October.
+The sophomores and juniors will be given the opportunity to take the ASVAB (Armed Service Vocational Aptitude Battery) in October if there is adequate interest.
 Students will be able to participate in a career exploration program.

 Juniors may take optional tests that are described below.
 Please feel free to visit with Mrs. Johnson regarding your personal circumstances if you need more clarification.